Badminton Horse Trials: Status

 Together with the five-star rated Kentucky Three-Day Event and the Burghley Horse Trials, Badminton forms the Rolex Grand Slam of Eventing.
 Only two people have ever won the Grand Slam; Pippa Funnell in 2003 and Michael Jung in 2015/16.
 Australian Andrew Hoy nearly took the title in 2007 but lost it when he had a pole down at Burghley.
-The remaining CCI***** rated events are the Luhmühlen Horse Trials, the Australian International Three Day Event and the Stars of Pau.
-It is also now part of the HSBC FEI Classics—a points-based system containing the CCI***** events.
+The remaining CCI***** rated events are the Luhmühlen Horse Trials, the Australian International Three Day Event, the Stars of Pau and the Maryland Five Star at Fairhill.

 The cross-country day at Badminton attracts crowds of up to a quarter of a million and is the second largest in the world for money made (after the Indianapolis 500).